Orderella/PopupDialog/README.md

 public func tapButtonWithIndex(index: Int)
 ```

-Other than that, PopupDialog unit tests are included in the Example folder.
+Other than that, PopupDialog unit tests are included in the root folder.

 <p>&nbsp;</p>